avkonst/hookstate/docs/index/docs/50-exceptions.md

 Please, note that this error happens only when an a value has Object class name.
 Hookstate handles correctly the cases when you call methods of instances of other classes, for example Date class.

+## HOOKSTATE-111

+Happens when a state is attempted to be reinitialized on rerender with another store source.
+This is likely a mistake in a parent calling component where a new property value is passed to a child, and this property value refers to a different Hookstate State then in the previous renders.

+This issue may also happen under Nextjs and Vite hot module reload (HMR), but it does not happen with react-scripts HMR.
+We will look in the future how to support HMR with Vite / Nextjs ([see more](https://github.com/avkonst/hookstate/issues/364)).

 ## HOOKSTATE-120

 Deprecated in Hookstate 4.